 (1) Represents interest expenses incurred and accrued on our debt and the amortization of debt issuance fees and costs over the term of the debt, net of interest income.
-This also includes the \$10.1 million loss on debt extinguishment in relation to our debt refinancing transactions during the year ended December 31, 2021.
+This also includes the \$27.7 million and \$10.1 million loss on debt extinguishment in relation to our debt refinancing transactions during the years ended December 31, 2023 and 2021, respectively.